splint3rsec/ECSC_subgroups/README.md

 The initial categories of the subgroups are **Web, Cryptography** and **Networking.**

 # Flag format
-The flage is wrapped inside ECSC{}.
+The flag is wrapped inside ECSC{}.